Chapter 41. Installing and configuring kdump

 Warning

-In order for kdump to be able to capture a kernel crash dump and save it for further analysis, a part of the system memory has to be permanently reserved for the capture kernel.
+For kdump to capture a kernel crash dump and save it for further analysis, a part of the system memory should be permanently reserved for the capture kernel.
 When reserved, this part of the system memory is not available to the main kernel.

 The memory requirements vary based on certain system parameters.
 One of the major factors is the system’s hardware architecture.
-To find out the exact machine architecture (such as Intel 64 and AMD64, also known as x86_64) and print it to standard output, use the following command:
+To identify the exact machine architecture, such as Intel 64 and AMD64, also known as x86_64, and print it to standard output, use the following command:

 $ uname -m